-Scheme guidance - Extent of power of the administrative appeals tribunal when reviewing reviewable decisions
+Scheme guidance - Extent of power of the Administrative Review Tribunal when reviewing reviewable decisions

 For: Employers and managers Information seekers

-To provide decision makers with scheme guidance on the jurisdiction of the Administrative Appeals Tribunal (AAT) to review decisions and determine compensation entitlements under section 64 of the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
+To provide decision makers with scheme guidance on the jurisdiction of the Administrative Review Tribunal (ART) to review decisions and determine compensation entitlements under section 64 of the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).

 Background